The walk-in closet

 Types

-Once the position with respect to the sleeping area has been established, it is important to study the spatial conformation and choose the type of walk-in closet that best suits the environment you have available.
-The first element to consider is represented by the modules that will make up the walk-in closet, in fact it is possible to close it with panels and sliding doors but also to leave it open on the bedroom without separation filters.
+Once the position has been established with respect to the sleeping area, it is important to study the spatial conformation and choose the type of walk-in closet that best adapts to the space available.
+The first element to consider is represented by the modules that will make up the walk-in closet, in fact it is possible to close it with panels and sliding doors but also leave it open onto the bedroom without separation filters.

-Now let’s see what are the typological differences that can return very different environments.
+Let's now see what typological differences are capable of creating very different environments.

-This is the one with the simplest but most complicated structure to insert, because the chamber must be at least 4 meters deep.
-It can be placed in the larger or smaller wall according to specific needs, in front of or behind the bed, for an opposite but functional effect in both cases.
-In fact, in the first case a more traditional, comfortable and accessible composition is obtained, in the second case the result is more original and can be an element of strong personalization of the environment.
+This is the one with the simplest structure but the most complicated to insert, because the room must be at least 4 meters deep.
+It can be placed on the largest or smallest wall depending on specific needs, in front of or behind the bed, for an opposite but functional effect in both cases.
+In fact, in the first case you get a more traditional, comfortable and accessible composition, in the second case the result is more original and can be an element of strong personalization of the environment.

 Drawings Chiara Del Core

-A dividing element that coincides with the head of the bed, creates an internal and unexpected path thanks to which, in addition to creating a sharper division of functions, it ensures a collection area where to dress while respecting privacy.
-As for the shielding element, it is possible to choose it of different shapes, thickness and material depending on whether you want to make one area more or less permeable with respect to the other.
+A dividing element that coincides with the headboard of the bed, creates an internal and unexpected path thanks to which, in addition to creating a clearer division of functions, ensures a cozy area where you can get dressed while respecting privacy.
+As for the screening element, it is possible to choose different shapes, thicknesses and materials depending on whether you want to make one area more or less permeable compared to the other.

-It is the most suitable for large, square-shaped rooms, it can be placed behind the bed if it occupies a diagonal position.
-It is a little used solution because it uses a lot of space and implies precise choices for the type and position of the furniture that do not always meet the tastes and needs of the user.
-If you have the possibility of obtaining a room for wardrobe use only, the cabin equipped on three sides is the perfect choice.
+It is the most suitable for large and square-shaped rooms, it can be placed behind the bed if it occupies a diagonal position.
+This is a rarely used solution because it uses a lot of space and implies precise choices for the type and position of the furniture that do not always meet the tastes and needs of the user.
+If you have the possibility of obtaining a space only for wardrobe use, the walk-in closet equipped on three sides is the perfect choice.

 Drawings Chiara Del Core

-In the absence of more than generous sizes and walls completely free of clutter, all those spaces considered “residual” and hardly used for other functions can be exploited.
-Examples are the corners of the house near the bathroom or in the corridor leading to the sleeping area and the portions of the wall adjoining the bedroom entrance.
-In this case, the walk-in closet becomes an excellent solution to exploit and make more functional an environment that otherwise would have presented cramped and unused spaces.
-As already mentioned, all the spaces in the attic not having the minimum habitable height fall into this category.
+In the absence of more than generous square footage and walls completely free of clutter, you can exploit all those spaces considered "residual" and rarely used for other functions.
+An example of this are the corners of the house near the bathroom or in the corridor that leads to the sleeping area and even the portions of wall adjacent to the entrance of the bedroom.
+In this case, the walk-in closet becomes an excellent solution to exploit and make more functional an environment that would otherwise have presented narrow and unused spaces.
+As already mentioned, all the spaces corresponding to the attic that do not have the minimum habitable height fall into this category.

 Drawings Chiara Del Core